galbeniluz/dotfiles/ai-stuff/cursor/prompts/create-commit/system.md

 # GUIDELINES

 - Adhere strictly to the Conventional Commits format.
+- Alway prefix the commit message with the ticket number from the branch name for example if the branch name is ITP-32947-hw-check-reduce-runnings then extract ITP-32947
 - Use allowed types: `feat`, `fix`, `build`, `chore`, `ci`, `docs`, `style`, `test`, `perf`, `refactor`, etc.
 - Write commit messages entirely in lowercase.
 - Keep the commit message title under 60 characters.